 Emplifi Ads Benchmarks help you measure your social media ROI in context by understanding how the return on Facebook ads (or Instagram ads) evolves across regions and industries over the course of a campaign, or any period of time you choose.

-Emplifi’s Paid Analytics allows you to quickly track all your campaigns and ads in one place so there’s no confusion around advertising campaign performance.
-Analyze entire campaigns, or individual ads, to save time and optimize budget.
-There are so many moving parts within paid campaigns but this solution gives you maximum transparency and actionable insights.
+Emplifi’s Unified Analytics allows you to quickly track all your campaigns in one place, so there’s no confusion around content and advertising performance.
+Analyze cross-channel campaigns, influencer marketing reach, user-generated content (UGC) performance, or individual paid ads, to save time and optimize budget.
+There are so many moving parts within paid campaigns, but this solution gives you maximum transparency and actionable insights.

 2. Make better strategic and business decisions

 Strong social media analytics will obviously provide marketing teams with data and insight that helps them identify what’s working and what’s not when it comes to social media and content strategy.
 However, social analysis tools also provide vital insights that help inform strategic decisions outside of marketing.

 This holds more and more true every year, as the amount of data being posted to social media is steadily increasing, along with our ability to extract useful insights from this data as technology improves.
 Here are some examples of how social media analytics can help improve key decision-making both inside and outside of marketing:

 Social listening – The best social listening tools help tremendously with competitive and audience analysis.
 Social listening is the process of analyzing and parsing the vast amounts of data posted to social channels every day, and automatically extracting useful insights relevant to one’s business.